Maintaining Perfect Balance

-In our karate we emphasize the physical and mental application of this principle.
-The physical comes first because it is easier to learn than the mental.
+In karate we emphasize the physical and mental application of this principle.
+The physical comes first because it is easier to learn.

-When we move in our karate all motion is initiated from the center of the body and projects up the spine, down to the foundation and out to the target, in a single wave.
+When we move skillfully all motion is initiated from the center of the body and projects up the spine, down to the foundation and out to the target, in a single wave.

 The hips, waist, shoulders and head, and the hips, knees, legs and feet all move in coordination, forming a single structure, conveying energy freely and sending force where it is needed.

-Any other way of moving is sub-optimal.
+Any other way of moving is sub-optimal in combatives.
 That is: any other way of moving uses more energy, yields less force, is slower, and is more vulnerable to disruption.

 For example shifting the weight to the front foot before moving the rest of the body forward.
 This is slow, weak, and awkward.
-It is the way we ordinarily move when not under pressure, because it conserves energy.
-Under normal conditions we may want to conserve energy.
-In a life and death moment it would be unwise.
-Following a defeat there would be no way to use the energy we have conserved.
+It is the way we ordinarily move when not under pressure because it conserves energy.
+Under normal conditions we want to maximize efficiency while conserving energy.
+In a life and death moment this will be unwise.

-“Keeping to the center in action” also means being able to move from there in any direction without having to shift the balance or delay the move.
+For example “Keeping to the center in action” also means being able to move in any direction without having to shift the balance or delay the move.
 It means not overextending an arm or a leg and so making it vulnerable to manipulation.
-It means maintaining centered balance even in motion, so that an opponent’s attempt to shift, grab and destabilize will work against him.
+It means maintaining centered balance even in motion, so that an opponent’s attempt to shift, grab and destabilize you will fail and will work against him instead.

-Not clinging inwardly to an error or a regret, to a moment of victory or an obstacle overcome.
+Not clinging inwardly to an error or a regret, or to a moment of victory or to an obstacle overcome.

 Here were are, poised in the center, free to move spontaneously, without impulse, in response or in action, as fits the moment.

 Unencumbered by the imaginary we are free to see everything, as it is.
-We notice what is about to arise.
+We can see what is about to arise.

 In weakness, without training, without balance, this is impossible.